hacks-guide/Guide-WiiU/docs/aroma/finalizing-setup.md

 Pretendo is a replacement service for the Nintendo Network, which brings back online services as they are now discontinued.
 It also revives the Miiverse service, via juxtaposition.
 The official guide can be found [here](https://pretendo.network/docs/install/wiiu).

+## vWii Modding

+The vWii is seperately modded from the Wii U side.
+If you want to mod the vWii, the guide can be found [here](https://wii.hacks.guide/vwii-homebrew-channel).

 ## Booting Tiramisu (optional)

 ::: warning